Where did we really come from?

 When Adam and Eve sinned against God, we are told that God, in His kindness, covered them with the skins of an animal (Gen. 3:21).
 And so we have a clear picture of what would have to happen for mankind to be restored.
 There would have to be a sacrifice in their place that their shame and sin might be covered.
 Sacrifices run throughout the covenants as a constant reminder to us that we are not right with God and that we need a payment before we can approach a Holy God.
 Hebrews 9:22 says, “without the shedding of blood there is no forgiveness of sins”.
 And so when mankind sins against a infinitely Holy God, it takes an infinitely Holy and pure sacrifice to redeem us.
 Therefore, God the son takes up human flesh in Jesus and lays down His life and takes our sin and shame upon Himself that we might gain His righteousness and son-ship with the Father through the victory of His resurrection on the third day.

-I (Aaron Hale), am the pastor at Fairview Cornerstone Baptist Church and am so thankful to be able to serve with this group of believers.
-Mike is a member of Coram Deo Baptist Church in Grande Prairie, Alberta.
+I (Aaron Hale) am in process of membership at Coram Deo in Gp and Mike is currently a member of Coram Deo Baptist Church in Grande Prairie, Alberta.
 It is our strong conviction that missions and evangelism should flow out of the life of the local church and not independent from it.
 While training institutions can be an enormous help, it is the church that Christ has established as His light in a dark world.

 While the term may be a bit to ambiguous for it seems that "Baptist" means different things to different people.
 But if you follow the link to "What do we believe" it will show in what sense we mean this statement.
 Historical Pastors such as Charles Spurgoen would be someone whom we would closely align with and men like John Piper or Paul Washer would be some more modern preachers whom we happily identify with.